Uninstall

 SC delete "%Name of Logging Service%"

-• Stop all Monitoring Agent(s) that you intend to remove.
+- Stop all Monitoring Agent(s) you intend to remove.

-• Uninstall all Monitoring Agents using the MSI, or "Change or Remove a Program/Uninstall" within Windows
+- Uninstall all Monitoring Agents using the MSI, or "Change or Remove a Program/Uninstall" in Windows.

-• Stop the Nodinite Update Service(s).
-Perform this step only if this is the last Nodinite instance to remove.
+- Stop the Nodinite Update Service(s).
+Only perform this step if this is the last Nodinite instance to remove.

 Note